jlevy/og-equity-compensation/README.md

     Pay for a substantial tax bill (perhaps five to seven figures) on top of the cost to exercise (possibly looking for [secondary liquidity or a loan](#can-you-sell-private-stock)) or walk away from the options.
-  - Many who have been in this situation have spoken out [forcefully](https://zachholman.com/posts/fuck-your-90-day-exercise-window/) against shorter exercise windows,
+  - Many familiar with this situation have spoken out [forcefully](https://zachholman.com/posts/fuck-your-90-day-exercise-window/) against shorter exercise windows,
     [arguing that](https://triplebyte.com/blog/fixing-the-inequity-of-startup-equity) an employee